smaclell/smaclell.github.io/_drafts/3-cmdlets-to-discover-powershell.md

 tags: powershell basics
 ---

 Learning PowerShell can be really easy!
-With a few handy commands you can teach yourself enough PowerShell to get started.
-In this post I will teach you 3 essential commands for learning PowerShell and discovering more.
+With a few handy cmdlets you can teach yourself enough PowerShell to get started.
+In this post I will teach you 3 essential cmdlets for learning PowerShell and discovering more.

 I often find myself doing simple operations with services.
 Getting lists of services, starting them, stopping them, etc. For my examples I will show off